Yoga Bags: The Waterproof vs. Water-Resistant Ruse

 Finding a vegan yoga bag that isn't junk is tough.
 Stop the struggle.
 This guide looks at what matters: space, durability, and no animal products.

-The point of the practice is to focus on the practice.
+The bag is the problem.
+It’s always the bag.
+Some try to fix it with those cheap cotton totes.
+They stretch, they rip, and the first time you put a damp towel in one, it becomes a science experiment.
+Others, trying to do the right thing, avoid leather.
+Good.
+But they end up with green vegan bags made of flimsy plastic that cracks and splits, or cheap synthetic rubbers that smell of chemicals.
+The point of the fitness lifestyle is to focus on the practice.
 But you can't.
 You're too busy wrestling with your gear.
-The search for a good yoga bag—one that is vegan, cruelty-free, and also not a piece of garbage—is a grim little journey.
+The search for a good yoga bag—one that uses sustainable materials, is cruelty-free, and also not a piece of garbage—is a grim little journey.
 But it doesn't have to be.
 You just need to know what to look for.
 You need something that finally works, something that gets all your gear from your door to the studio floor in one organized, stress-free trip.

 🗝️ Key Takeaways